CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 The dataset name can be either defined through the `dataset` parameter or included in the query by qualifying the table name with the dataset name: `mybigquerydataset.mytable`.

-The `table` parameter must also be used to define the name of the local table.
+The `import_as` parameter must also be used to define the name of the local table.
 This table stores the data of the remote table.
 This is the dataset that will be created in your CARTO account.

 ##### Example